Ammon: Language

 The few Ammonite names that have been preserved also include Nahash and Hanun, both from the Bible.
 The Ammonites' language is believed to be in the Canaanite family, closely related to Hebrew and Moabite.
 Ammonite may have incorporated certain Aramaic influences, including the use of ‘bd, instead of commoner Biblical Hebrew ‘śh, for "work".
 The only other notable difference with Biblical Hebrew is the sporadic retention of feminine singular -t (e.g., šħt "cistern", but lyh "high (fem.)".)

 Inscriptions

 Inscriptions found in the Ammonite language include an inscription on a bronze bottle dating to c.
 600 BC and the Amman Citadel Inscription.

 Religion

 Sources for what little is known of Ammonite religion are mostly the Hebrew Bible and material evidence.
 In general it appears to have been rather typical for Levantine religions, with Milcom, El and the moon god being the most prominent deities.
+Although Milcom is commonly identified as the chief deity of Ammon, the Ammonite onomastic corpus shows a striking prevalence of El-theophoric names: the element El appears in 67.8% of all recorded names and accounts for 81.8% of all name instances in the corpus.
+Bean notes that this level of frequency is comparable to the prominence of Yahweh-based names among Israelites, Chemosh-based names among Moabites, and Qos-based names among Edomites.